 Through having regular phone calls with my clients, I know what is on their plate, what their immediate goals are and where they want to get to longer-term.
 In speaking to some of my early clients, I was able to ascertain what their motivations are – and these sometimes surprised me.
 For example, while there is a financial benefit to working with me and outsourcing work, often the primary benefit is actually gaining more time and headspace to service their clients.

 The last two years have flown by and I’m enjoying the ride!
 I love working as a freelancer and I’m excited to see what happens in a year’s time and beyond.
 Onwards…

-A smile not to be forgotten: A former work colleague and wonderful person, who left us far too young, helped me to make a big change in my life, which was to quit my former employed position and to become self-employed.
+A smile not to be forgotten: A former work colleague and wonderful person, who left us far too young, helped me to make a big change in my life.
+I quit my former employed position to become my own boss.
 To go for it, to feel scared but to do it anyway.
 Simply because life is too short.
-I won’t ever forget her big smile and laugh.
-So much gratitude ♥
+I won’t ever forget her big smile and laugh ♥